Giannacodes/A.-Maximum-Distance/README.md

 # Codeforces
-practice This is documentation of my practice code for codeforces problems/contests
+This is documentation of my practice code for codeforces problems/contests